kyma-project/busola/docs/extensibility/resources.md

 The `details` section defines the display structure for the details page.
 It contains two sections, `header` and `body`, both of which are a list of item to display in the header section and the body of the page respectively.
 The format of the entries is similar to the form section, however it has extra options available.

-The resource section is required and contains basic information about the resource - namely kind and api details.

 #### Items parameteres

-- **path** - contains the path to the data to use for the widget.
+- **path** - contains the path to the data used for the widget.
 Not required for purely presentational widgets.
 - **name** - used for entries without `path` to define the translation source used for labels.
 Required if no path is present.
 - **widget** - optional widget to render the field.
 By default the value is displayed verbatim.
 For more information about the available widgets, see [Display widgets](display-widgets.md).
 - **children** - a list of child widgets to be used for all `object` and `array` type of fields.
 Not available for header widgets.